W427697/Discord-/MIGRATION.md

 To upgrade:

-- If you're configuring webpack directly, see the Webpack5 [release announcement](https://webpack.js.org/blog/2020-10-10-webpack-5-release/) and [migration guide](https://webpack.js.org/migrate/5).
+- If you're configuring Webpack directly, see the Webpack5 [release announcement](https://webpack.js.org/blog/2020-10-10-webpack-5-release/) and [migration guide](https://webpack.js.org/migrate/5).
 - If you're using Create React App, see the [migration notes](https://github.com/facebook/create-react-app/blob/main/CHANGELOG.md#migrating-from-40x-to-500) to upgrade from V4 (Webpack4) to 5

 During the 7.0 dev cycle we will be updating this section with useful resources as we run across them.

 #### Postcss removed

 Storybook 6.x installed postcss by default.
-In 7.0 built-in support has been removed for webpack-based frameworks.
+In 7.0 built-in support has been removed for Webpack-based frameworks.
 If you need it, you can add it back using [`@storybook/addon-postcss`](https://github.com/storybookjs/addon-postcss).

 ### Framework-specific